sous-chefs/rvm/README.md

 ## RVM Installed System-Wide and LWRPs Defined

-If you want to manage your own RVM environment with the provided LWRPs, then include `recipe[rvm::system_install]` in your run_list to prevent a default RVM Ruby being installed.
+If you want to manage your own RVM environment with the provided [LWRP][lwrp]s, then include `recipe[rvm::system_install]` in your run_list to prevent a default RVM Ruby being installed.
 See the **Resources and Providers** section for more details.